Focus to Flourish: A Messaging Campaign on Five Actions to Accelerate Progress in Learning

 Now that most children are in school, the world’s focus must shift to learning, which requires fundamental changes in our approach to education.
 RISE has formulated five actions and a set of resources to help put every country’s education system on a path to universal early foundational learning and subsequent educational goals.

-Through a seven-week messaging campaign starting on 24 October 2022, this page will feature weekly toolkits, each focusing on a different aspect of the five actions to accelerate progress in learning.
+Through a seven-week messaging campaign starting on 24 October 2022, this page featured weekly toolkits, each focusing on a different aspect of the five actions to accelerate progress in learning.
+Watch this short video featuring RISE Research Director Lant Pritchett as he highlights each of the five actions.

 Despite great efforts worldwide to improve education, and some notable successes, most of the developing world is still experiencing a severe learning crisis in which learning levels are low and, in some cases, worsening.
 What can we do?